 Demand for expertise will rise as companies realise that their current IS strategy is not sufficient.

 Also, with companies increasingly insourcing their security needs, internal training and skills growth has to continue to accelerate.
 Tailored training programmes are crucial.

-This article looks at the importance of cyber security training and education in the enterprise.
-Read here
+Related: Cyber security training – Is it lacking in the enterprise? – This article looks at the importance of cyber security training and education in the enterprise.